vangelov/VLDFacebookManager/README.md

 ## VLDFacebookManager

-Most of the time when a project requires integrating the Facebook SDK it used only for getting the user data and sharing.
+Most of the time when a project requires Facebook integration it only consists of getting the user data and sharing.
-The SDK, however, doesn't make this easy.
+The Facebook SDK, however, doesn't make this easy.
 It requres the developer to know about sessions, check for cached tokens, request permissons, etc. `VLDFacebookManager` is a simple wrapper around the Facebook library which tries to hide this complexity.

-Note: `VLDFacebookManager` tries to handle 80% of the cases.
+Note: `VLDFacebookManager` tries to handle what I consider to be 80% of the cases.
 If your use of the Facebook SDK is more advanced this project won't work for you.

 ## Example Usage